cbourke/ComputerScienceI/hacks/hack-debugging/readme.md

 Now that you have some familiarity with GDB, you'll use your new debugging skills to debug a full program.
-We have provided source files and a makefile that builds a tic-tac-toe game project.
-The game allows a player to select several different modes including a 2-player game, a 1-player versus the computer (which makes random moves) and a 1-player versus a "smart" computer.
+We have provided source files and a `makefile` that builds a tic-tac-toe game project.
+The game allows a player to select several different modes including a 2-player game, a 1-player versus the computer (which makes random moves) and a 1-player versus a "smart-ish" computer (it can still be beaten).

-Similar to the previous part, we have introduced several bugs (6 to be exact).
+Similar to the previous part, we have introduced several bugs (5 to be exact).
 Run the program and use GDB to walk through section(s) of the code you believe to contain bugs and fix them all until the program runs without any problems.